FCollaPi/datasci4health/p3/README.md

 This is the original graph shown in the article:
 <img width="900" alt="network-original" src="https://user-images.githubusercontent.com/54454569/172077307-c0eb593b-91bc-45e4-9928-e154f8a30666.png">

 Each node is a dispensed drug.
-Nodes are colored according to their primary action.
+Nodes are colored according to their primary activity.
 Edge weights are given by the measure $\tau$<sub>i,j</sub><sup>$\phi$</sup>, which stands for the normalized length of co-administrations of drugs i and j with known DDI, and is represented as the thickness of that edge.
 Node size reflects the Probability of Interaction (PI) of that drug.

 ### Replication